Exterminator Near Me

 As a Pest Control Company located in the Portland Metro area, we have learned a lot about what methods work best for exterminating pests.
 We also have learned a lot about what does not work.
 Just about every customer that hires us has tried to take care of their pest problem on their own before calling us.
-Obviously, if their attempts had worked, we would not have had the pleasant experience of meeting these fine people.
-So, with all of the failed attempts in controlling pest issues in mind, I would like to show you why many store bought products do not work for each of the pests below:
+If their attempts had worked, we would not have had the pleasant experience of meeting these fine people.
+So, with all of the failed attempts in controlling pest issues in mind, I would like to show you why many store-bought products do not work for each of the pests below:

 Treating for fleas can be very tricky because they reproduce so quickly.
-Many of the products that you purchase at the store can actually kill fleas, but none of them (that I know of) can kill a flea egg.
+Many of the products that you purchase at the store can kill fleas, but none of them (that I know of) can kill a flea egg.
 Typically our customers will say that they tried something and had some momentary relief, only to have them come back again.
-This is because the products are not addressing the life cycle of the fleas and only blasting chemicals around the house.
-The worst offender is definitely the infamous “Flea Bomb”.
+This happens because the products are not addressing the life cycle of the fleas and only blasting chemicals around the house.
+The worst offender is the infamous “Flea Bomb.”
 Most people have used them, spraying nasty chemicals over everything in their home, leaving behind a sticky, smelly residue.
 It seems like this approach would kill everything, but again, it doesn’t kill the eggs.
 Further, it drives fleas deeper into voids to escape the repellent.
 Honestly, I think that using a “flea bomb” is one of the worst things that you can do.

 So, What Should You Do?